shalivan/shalivan.github.io/_posts/RT/41-01-01-U4_Optimisation.md

 `RenderVelocities` | |Num of moving objects and tri-count!
 `ScreenSpaceReflectiion` ||  (cost increaase with rough),

----
-## Light and shacows

-# Botlenecks
+# Bottlenecks
+Workflow
-1. Check if time of frame is bigger from CPU or GPU. (ause threads must wait one for another)
+- Check if time of frame is bigger from CPU or GPU. (cause threads must wait one for another)

+Optimization
-shader complexity on *Opacity* -
+- Shader complexity on **Opacity**
-*Draw Calls* - command send
+- **Draw Calls** - command send
-overshading  *Quad Overdraw* - small or thin triangles (because it perform operation in bigger tile)  (watch for tessalarion)
+- Over shading  **Quad Overdraw** - small or thin triangles (because it perform operation in bigger tile)  (watch for tessellation)
-*Shadow Casting* -
+- **Shadow Casting** -
-*Splits on uv's* cound on vertex count - (memory and disk space)
+- **Splits on uvs** add to vertex count - (memory and disk space)
-*Too many texture samples* - use bandwith (compression and texture packing to channels help)
+- **Too many texture samples** - use bandwidth (compression and texture packing to channels help)

+Assets
+- precise uv
+- colision setup
-affect navmesh
+- affect navmesh
+- shadow distances and turn off for small
-tick
+- tick

 ---